Connecting Fairfax City's Past and Present to Build a More Equitable and Inclusive Future

 Voilà

-bernie218 almost 2 years ago
+bernie218 over 2 years ago

 Who will pay for all new documentation that requires home address; Council board members?

-cacristi almost 2 years ago
+cacristi over 2 years ago

 A total waste of taxpayer dollars

-Gene almost 2 years ago
+Gene over 2 years ago

 I asked where does this ridiculousness end?
 Just taking down a statue, removing art, and changing names needs to stop.
 If you are against these things or don't like then that is your opinion you are welcome to create a statue that represents your side and have it placed next to the statue in question.
 You're welcome to leave your comment on art so that others can see your view.
 You're welcome to get on city council to name new streets to the names you wish to see but going back and changing things just because your assumptions are that the statue, the artist, the person, or the name represents something you don't want to see...???
 That right there is a start of exactly what you think your preventing.
 The moment you reduce the amount of free speech, free will, and openness about past events, past people, past history is the moment you invite divisiveness forgetfulness and silence for debate that will inevitably lead to labeling and non communication, and persocution of the innocent which inevitably produces the same results from our past.